hortonworks/cloudbreak-docs/docs/customizations.md

 Location of Identity schema update files

     ULUWATU_VOLUME_HOST /dev/null
-Location of the locally developed Web UI project
+Location of the locally developed web UI project

-## MacOS related variables
+## MacOS Variables

     DOCKER_MACHINE ""
 Name of the Docker Machine where Cloudbreak runs

     DOCKER_PROFILE Profile
-Profile file for Docker Machine related environment variables
+Profile file for environment variables related to Docker Machine

     MACHINE_CPU 2
 Number of the CPU cores on the Docker Machine instance